foldda/charian/README.md

     }
 ```

-**Takeaway**: The sender and the receiver are expected to know where (placement) and what (types) the data items are, and handle exception if the expectation is not met.

-**Takeaway**: Rda container has no schema and does not enforce data validation.
-Primitive type data are stored as strings, the client is responsible for type conversion and the associated error handling.
+**Takeaway**: Primitive type data are stored as strings.
+The sender and the receiver are expected to know where (placement) and what (types) the data items are in a container.
+Rda container has no schema and does not enforce data validation.
+The clients are responsible for type conversion and data validation, and [handle exception if unexpected data is encounted](#how-to-exception-handling).

 ## How-to: Serializing a simple composite data object
-This code example illustrates implementing object serialization by implementing the IRda interface, which includes logic "packing" properties in the ToRda() method for serialization, and "unpacking" data in the FromRda() method for de-serialization.
+This code example illustrates implementing object serialization by implementing the IRda interface.
+It includes implementing the logic of "packing" properties in the ToRda() method for serialization, and the logic of "unpacking" data in the FromRda() method for de-serialization.
 ```csharp
     public class Person : IRda
     {